Anger Management Failures

-Due to the high contagion of these kinds of feelings, you don't have to express them to do damage - we communicate negativity all the time without saying a word.
+Due to the high contagion of anger and resentment, you don’t have to verbalize negative attributions to do damage – we communicate negativity all the time without saying a word.
 In addition to ruining your health, problem anger inevitably damages social relationships, whether you express it or not, unless you happen to work or live with Mother Theresa.

-Anger (irritability, attitude, etc.) + Lowered self-value + Blame
+Anger (frustration, irritability, attitude, etc.) + Lowered self-value + Blame

 Another failing of anger management is that it relies on conscious control of an unconscious motivation.
 Problem anger is habitual -- habits run on automatic pilot, processed in the brain much faster than conscious awareness.
 You are never aware of most of your resentment or anger; by the time you know you’re resentful or angry, it’s already in an advanced state.
 Anger management fails with problem anger for the same reason that diets don’t work.
 By the time you know you’re hungry, you’re already highly motivated to have a hot fudge sundae and unlikely to think of eating a celery stick instead.